At the end of my blog, you'll find this line "Until next time, you can find me off the beaten path and ridin for the brand!!!"

 It is an honor to provide beef for the people of this nation and the world and it's reassuring to know your neighbor will always be someone you can turn to for a helping hand.

 In visiting with a friend yesterday, we discussed how it would be for a city dweller to spend a week in the country.
 Would they enjoy the experience or despise it?
 Would it be challenging for them to be 15 miles from the closest gas station and 30 minutes from a McDonalds or Walmart?
 Would they learn the different lifestyle or would it be too much out of their comfort zone to even adapt?
 Granted, there are folks who simply cannot leave the city and have to be surrounded by people, cars, noise and business.
 But how would their view change if they took a drive down a backwoods gravel road and spent of the evening on the back porch watching the dogs play, enjoying the beautiful sunset and listening to coyotes howl at dusk?
+Too many times I think we take for granted where God places us and what blessings we receive by living in the country.
+There really is something to be said for, pardon the redneck context, being able to walk in the backyard in your pajamas!

 I hope I never have to submit myself to living within city limits, but that God allows me to plant my roots in the back 40, thirty minutes from Walmart and Sonic, surrounded by good, faithful neighbors and a scenic backyard view of the cows.